plomgrading/plom/doc/source/identifying_papers.rst

 1. Papers named from the start — Plom can produce papers with student names already printed on them.
-   In this case Plom already knows which paper belongs to who and typically no extra work is needed.
+   In this case Plom already knows which paper should belong to who and typically very little extra work is needed.
 2. Automated ID reading — When tests are producing using Plom’s ID Template, the system can use `machine learning <https://xkcd.com/1838>`_ to read the digits from the student-ID boxes and match against the